 The 10-year Treasury note closed at 1.68% on 1/24, while the 30-year Treasury bond yield was 2.13%.

 Mortgage Rates Dip

-Freddie Mac released its latest Primary Mortgage Market Survey (PMMS) on Thursday, August 9.
-The report revealed that mortgage rates were lower than last week's averages.
+Freddie Mac released its latest Primary Mortgage Market Survey on Thursday, January 23.
+The report revealed lower rates.

-This week, the 15-year fixed rate mortgage averaged 3.99%, down from last week when it averaged 4.04%.
-Last year at this time, the 15-year fixed rate mortgage averaged 3.22%.
+This week, the 15-year fixed rate mortgage averaged 3.04%, down from an average of 3.09% last week.
+During the same week last year, the 15-year fixed rate mortgage averaged 3.88%.